 Confirmation Bias

-With confirmation bias, we unconsciously confirm our previously made assumptions.
-For example, when a new intern forgets to do an important task.
-And you unconsciously keep looking for evidence yourself that he's just not that good a fit.
+With the confirmation bias, we unconsciously confirm our previous assumptions.
+For example, when a new intern has forgotten to complete an important task.
+And you unconsciously keep looking for evidence yourself that they are simply not such a good fit.

 Groupthink Bias

 Humans are social beings.
 It is essential for our survival to belong to groups.
-For the sake of harmony, an unconscious groupthink can often creep in.
-For example, when bosses first present their ideas in meetings, we tend to try to confirm them unconsciously.
+For the sake of harmony, unconscious groupthink can often creep in.
+For example, when bosses initially present their ideas in meetings, we tend to unconsciously try to confirm them.

 In-group or affinity bias

-In-group bias is a bias in favour of one's own group.
-According to neuroscientific studies, we even unconsciously feel more empathy for this group.
+In-group bias is a bias in favor of one's own group.
+According to neuroscientific studies, we unconsciously feel more empathy for this group.
 An in-group can be a small group, such as a dance group, but also a social group affiliation, such as being white-German, a cis woman or non-disabled.
-People who are attributed to the out-group experience disadvantages as a result.
+People who are ascribed to the out-group experience disadvantages as a result.
 The in-group bias is fed by historical continuities and hierarchies, e.g. white supremacy .

 "Us" versus "the Others

 These categorizations and hierarchies form the basis for our social identities.
-This is also accompanied by a division into an "us" and "the others".
+This also goes hand in hand with a division into an "us" and "the others".
 And depending on which group has the social, political and economic power, this has fatal consequences for "the others".

 Social identity and groups

-The social psychologist Henri Tajfel once demonstrated the very rapid categorization into an "us" and "them" in an experiment called the Minimal Group Procedure.
-In this experiment, unknown people are divided into groups on the basis of minimal information: for example, on the basis of preference for a particular painting or on the basis of a coin toss.
-Within a few minutes, the subjects tended to regard their own group as superior to the other group and to gain advantages.
+The social psychologist Henri Tajfel once demonstrated the very rapid categorization into an "us" and "the others" in an experiment called the minimal group procedure.
+In this experiment, unknown people are divided into groups on the basis of minimal information: for example, their preference for a particular painting or a coin toss.
+Within just a few minutes, the test subjects tended to view their own group as superior to the other group and to gain advantages.
 His theories from the 1970/80s have since been confirmed in numerous other studies.

 Of course, this also has consequences for team dynamics in companies.
 Because even on the job, you are probably unconsciously most likely to surround yourself with people who are like yourself.
 The examples of unconscious bias described above clearly show this.
 And if your company is already very homogeneous and majority-socialised, it becomes much more difficult for marginalised groups to feel included.